microsoft/fast/specs/flipper/flipper.md

 - `fast-flipper`

 *Attrs*
+- `direction` - enum, previous or next.
+Defaults to next
 - `hiddenFromAT` - The control is hidden from assistive technology.
 Defaults to true
 - `disabled` - the control is disabled.
 There are scenarios where a flipper would be visible and disabled
 - `label` - the accessible label for the control, exposed to AT when not hidden